Battle of the Princes, Epilogue: We Surrender

 “Why?” said Giovacchino loudly.
 “What you after?
 Is it good stuff?
 Does he know where there’s more?”

 “We can find that out later,” said Aldus – sombre and sober despite having drunk as much, if not more, than the two much louder soldiers.
 Although quiet, he was the sort of man who was always heard.
-His stern face suited him – for he did bloody work in battle (a ‘soldier’s soldier’ was what many called him) and always seemed to have his wits about him whether fighting or drinking.
+His stern face suited him – for he did bloody work in battle (a ‘soldier’s soldier’ was what many called him) and he always seemed to have his wits about him whether fighting or drinking.
 His present sobriety was all the more impressive considering the blood he had lost from the head wound received during the assault upon Trantio.
 The others were all now looking at him.

 “Right now,” he said …